 When deciding whether a traditional IRA or a Roth IRA is best for you, you'll want to compare the after-tax dollars that would be available to you under each option.
 This will depend on many factors, including your tax bracket, how many years you have until retirement, and when you wish to begin making withdrawals.
 For some people, a Roth IRA will result in more after-tax income during retirement because qualified distributions from a Roth IRA are tax free, while distributions from a traditional IRA will generally be taxed.

-For those whose contributions to a traditional IRA are tax deductible and who are in a higher tax bracket today than they will be in during retirement, a traditional IRA may be a good alternative, depending upon their individual circumstances.
+For those whose contributions to a traditional IRA are tax deductible and who are in a higher tax bracket today than they will be in during retirement, a traditional IRA may be the smart choice.

 |The traditional IRA may still provide an advantage over the Roth IRA to those who maximize its benefit.
 Here's how: You invest the tax savings from your IRA deduction in a traditional account each year and let that account grow along with your IRA.
 Assuming your tax rate drops in retirement, this could yield more of a tax-adjusted benefit than a Roth IRA.|

 There are no income limits associated with the conversion of a traditional IRA to a Roth IRA -- anyone can convert, provided they pay the tax bill.
 Since the investment earnings and capital gains in your regular IRA have not been taxed yet, the government will take its share at the time of the conversion.
-The withdrawal from your traditional IRA will count as income, to the extent taxable, but will not trigger the 10% additional tax usually imposed on early withdrawals.
+The withdrawal from your traditional IRA will count as income, but will not trigger the 10% penalty usually imposed on early withdrawals.
 If you have nondeductible contributions in any traditional IRA, you should check with a competent tax advisor, IRS or Publication 590-B to determine what portion of converted funds will be taxable.

 - Roth IRA contributions are nondeductible, but qualified withdrawals are tax free.